 This means that anorexia puts your body into a state of semi-starvation.
 The effects are real, and serious.
 Returning to a “normal” body weight is essential for a return to normal physiological, social, and physical symptoms.

-For more information on eating disorders, take a look at this link.
+For more information on eating disorders and how we can help you recover, please take a look at this link.

 Request a Consultation